swiftxp-hub/spt-show-me-the-money/README.md

 However, you can also disable the "Include flea tax" option and only enable "Show flea tax."
 Then the fee will not be deducted in the tooltip, but you will see what you would likely pay in flea tax.
 However, the orange highlighting, which indicates which sales option yields more profit, may then be incorrect.

 For items consisting of several parts, i.e., armor or weapons, the mod currently only displays the flea price of the base item.
 Therefore, if the weapon is heavily modded, this has no effect on the flea price display in the tooltip, as the calculation for this would be quite complex (I may integrate this in future versions).
-Armor cannot be sold anyway if there are still plates in it.
+Armor cannot be sold anyway when there are still plates installed.

 ### What is the difference between "Handbook" and "Traders"?​